 Most bras from more ‘mainstream’ brands are made from synthetic fabrics such as polyester and nylon.

-These fabrics have various pros and cons, but none are good for our ecosystem.
+These fabrics have various pros and cons, but none are good for human health or our ecosystem.
 They are petroleum-based products and can shed microplastics as they’re worn and washed, slowly starting to wreak havoc on plant, animal, and human life.

 Plus, synthetics are more likely to contain toxic chemicals like heavy metals and endocrine disruptors.
 For example, in 2022, when the Center for Environmental Health tested polyester sports bras from several different brands, they found levels of BPA that exceeded the “allowable” amounts set by California Prop 65.